 The heroes of the Worlds of the Crystal Moon series, well, aren't.
 The male lead, for instance, is clearly intended to be a Genius BruiserScience Hero, but he acts more like an arrogant, selfish, sexist thug who bullies and belittles everyone he comes across, regardless of whether the situation actually calls for it, and doesn't think to share his advanced medical knowledge centuries ahead of the setting's time for the purposes of saving people's lives.
 Shalee, the female lead, gets off easier in the beginning by virtue of not really doing anything of her own accord, but loses the readers' sympathy once she starts using her time-stopping magic for the purposes of molesting people for absolutely no reason.
 George gets off more easily, since you're clearly supposed to think he's a scumbag.

-Roald Dahl's book Esio Trot really suffers from this.
-Mr Hoppy is treated as a sympathetic figure because he is a shy Stalker with a Crush.
-However he blatantly lies to Mrs Silver about having the secret of getting her tortoise Alfie bigger.
+Roald Dahl's Esio Trot from 1990 really suffers from this.
+Mr. Hoppy is treated as a sympathetic figure because he is a shy Stalker with a Crush, however he blatantly lies to Mrs. Silver about having the secret of getting her tortoise Alfie bigger.
 He then proceeds to kidnap Alfie and gradually replace him with bigger tortoises.
-Due to this Mrs Silver ends up marrying him, never discovering that he lied to her.
+Due to this Mrs. Silver ends up marrying him, never discovering that he lied to her.
+The 2015 BBC adaptation gives Mr. Hoppy Adaptational Heroism, and while he still marries Mrs. Silver in the end, he is also caught and called out for his actions.

 Marcus Yallow from Little Brother.
 The book opens with him using his hacking skills to play hooky, including filling a Jerk Jock's phone with spam out of fear that he would tattle on him.
 He scapegoated his friend for stealing booze from his father to avoid getting in trouble.
 When his friends don't agree with his crusade, he disregards them.
 He often causes his own problems.
 He would have gotten out of his interrogation sooner if he complied with the Big Bad's orders to hand her his phone, despite knowing there was nothing on it that would have gotten him sent to prison.
 He then causes the DHS to up security after causing a security glitch just to make a point to his father.